Nicole Galloway: 2018 Missouri State Auditor election

 Galloway was appointed to the post of Missouri State Auditor by Governor Jay Nixon in 2015 following the death of Republican Auditor Tom Schweich.
 She won election to a full term as Missouri State Auditor on November 6, 2018.
-She opted not to run for reelection in 2022 and her term expired in January 2023, leaving the Democrats with no statewide elected offices in Missouri.
+She opted not to run for reelection in 2022 and her term expired in January 2023, leaving the Democrats with no statewide elected offices in Missouri, when Republican Scott Fitzpatrick was sworn in as State Auditor.

 2020 gubernatorial campaign

 In August 2019, Galloway announced that she was seeking the Democratic nomination for the 2020 Missouri gubernatorial election and officially won the primary on August 4, 2020.
 Galloway faced incumbent Republican governor Mike Parson in what was anticipated to be a close race.

 Parson, a former lieutenant governor who assumed the post following the resignation of Eric Greitens in June, 2018, announced in September 2019 that he would seek a full term as governor.
 In her campaign announcement video, Galloway emphasized her record in exposing public corruption, pledged to reduce the influence of special interest groups on the Missouri legislature, and attacked the Parson administration for its efforts to curb the effects of a government transparency initiative that was passed by statewide ballot in 2018.

 At the time, Galloway was the only Democratic politician holding statewide office in Missouri, as well as the only female officeholder.
-She lost the election to incumbent Republican Governor Mike Parson by nearly 17% (almost half a million votes).
-Had she won the election, she would had become the state's first female governor.
+She lost the election to incumbent Republican governor Mike Parson by nearly 17% (almost half a million votes).
+Had she won the election, she would have become the state's first female governor.

 Endorsements

 Galloway's endorsements included former president Barack Obama, former vice president and 2020 presidential candidate Joe Biden, U.S. Senator Elizabeth Warren, New Jersey Governor Phil Murphy, U.S. Representative from Missouri's 5th District Emanuel Cleaver, Kansas City, Missouri Mayor Quinton Lucas, former Georgia House of Representatives minority leader Stacey Abrams.
 Three famous St. Louis natives also campaigned with her: model Karlie Kloss, Bravo host Andy Cohen, and journalist Derek Blasberg.

 Her endorsements from national organizations or state chapters of national organizations included Sierra Club, EMILY's List, Planned Parenthood, Missouri AFL-CIO, End Citizens United, Let America Vote, the National Women's Political Caucus, and the Missouri Women's Leadership Council.

-The Editorial Boards at The St. Louis Post-Dispatch, Missouri's most circulated newspaper; Kansas City Star, Missouri's second most circulated newspaper; and The St. Louis American, a newspaper that serves the St. Louis-area African-American community, all endorsed Galloway.
+The Editorial Boards at The St. Louis Post-Dispatch, Missouri's most circulated newspaper; The Kansas City Star, Missouri's second most circulated newspaper; and The St. Louis American, a newspaper that serves the St. Louis-area African-American community, all endorsed Galloway.